codacy/docs/docs/repositories-configure/configuring-code-patterns.md

     ![Toggling tools](images/code-patterns-toggle-tools.png)

-1. Select each tool to configure and enable or disable the corresponding code patterns using the checkbox next to each pattern.
+1. Select each tool to configure and toggle the corresponding code patterns using the checkbox next to each pattern.

     ![Configuring code patterns](images/code-patterns-configure.png)